Test-driven Prompt Engineering

 Backtesting

 Backtesting involves running new prompt versions against a dataset compiled from historical production data.
 This strategy provides a real-world context for evaluating prompts, allowing you to assess how new versions would have performed under past conditions.
 It’s an effective way to detect potential regressions and validate improvements, ensuring that updates enhance rather than detract from the user experience.
+To set up backtests, follow the steps below: 1.
+Create a historical dataset

 - That use